Redstone Transmission Coil

-A steam dynamo can have augments installed to improve certain properties or to change how it works.
+A magmatic dynamo can have augments installed to improve certain properties or to change how it works.
 The amount of augments that can be installed depends on the dynamo’s tier.
-A basic steam dynamo cannot be augmented.
+A basic magmatic dynamo cannot be augmented.

-Augments can be installed in the Augmentation tab in a steam dynamo’s GUI.
+Augments can be installed in the Augmentation tab in a magmatic dynamo’s GUI.

 |Auxiliary Transmission Coil||Any dynamo||Increases a dynamo's maximum power output (speed).
 Can be installed multiple times.|